gvwilson/sensibleadventures/nardica/nardica.md

 "Aye," Iffy agreed eagerly.
-She had a pair of yellowing old plastic goggles on her face and the drill bit engaged before Mister Mishra reached the door.
+She had a pair of yellowing old plastic goggles on her face and the drill bit engaged before Mr. Mishra reached the door.

 Drilling holes wasn't hard---she'd learned how to do that long ago.
 The hard part was drilling them in the right place.